HOW TO BUILD MUSCLE

 When people first start weight training in the gym with the intention of building muscle they usually do so with some success, at least to begin with.
-This is known as the ‘newbie gains’ phase where you’ll build some decent amount of muscle and strength, providing that your training is on point and you are getting enough calories and sleep.
+This is known as the ‘newbie gains’ phase where you’ll build some decent amount of muscle and strength, providing that your training correctly whilst getting enough calories and sleep.

 The gains you get during this phase will continue coming if you stay consistent, and for some people, it can be a couple of years before things start to slow down.
 This is why I love it when clients come to see me who have never trained before, because I know I can give them a huge head start.